 Sure, you can garden nearly year-round, but even here things slow down as the deep heat of August cranks up.
 Good news is that some shrubs really hit their zenith with lush growth, fabulous flowers, or pretty fruits this month.
-(And, with fall planting just around the corner, now’s the time to take stock of the garden and with an eye toward spots that need a bit of late summer interest.)
+(And, with fall planting just around the corner, now's the time to take stock of the garden.
+With an eye toward spots that need a bit of late summer interest.)

 To get you started we asked Monrovia craftsman Jim Rupe (who knows the region from Tucson to Los Angeles!) to give us his picks for 5 shrubs that look great in August in the Southwest and in California.
 Here’s what he told us!

 (Plant overlap zones so you might want to check out these posts for more ideas:

 Paired with anything from roses to grasses to succulents.
 This waterwise shrub's fanciful flowers span the seasons (but they really look great in August!)
 Give them plenty of space for showing off.
 Up to 9 ft. tall and 12 ft. wide.
 Zone: 8 – 11